okbob/plpgsql_check/README.md

 2. Download and install Microsoft Visual C++ 2010 Express
 3. Lern tutorial http://blog.2ndquadrant.com/compiling-postgresql-extensions-visual-studio-windows
 4. The plpgsql_check depends on plpgsql and we need to add plpgsql.lib to the library list.
 Unfortunately PostgreSQL 9.4.3 does not contain this library.
-5. Create a plpgsql.lib from plpgsql.dll as described in http://adrianhenke.wordpress.com/2008/12/05/create-lib-file-from-dll
+5. Create a plpgsql.lib from plpgsql.dll as described in http://adrianhenke.wordpress.com/2008/12/05/create-lib-file-from-dll (this step is not necessary now)
 6. Change `plpgsql_check.c` file, add `PGDLLEXPORT` line before evry extension function, as described in http://blog.2ndquadrant.com/compiling-postgresql-extensions-visual-studio-windows
    (Skip this step if you have a version with "plpgsql_check_builtins.h" header file).
    <pre>